Ciro23/releaser/README.md

-This is a CLI tool to automate the release process of multiple software.
+This is a CLI tool to manage the release process of multiple software.
 A set of instructions is associated with each software, which the release process provides to execute in order.
 ## Usage
 Whenever paths are required, paths with an ending slash (or backward slash for Windows) will be considered as directories, or as files without one.
+All data is stored inside CSV files in the directory `.releaser` inside user home.
 ### Adding a software
 The first step is saving a software so instructions can be associated with it.
 ```